Guidelines and Policies

 Figures, Tables, Equations and Units of Measurements

 Figures: Must be presented with resolution above 300dpi.
 The title should be positioned just below the picture.
-This includes graphics, photos (clear and with contrast), drawing, etc. All the pictures should be quoted in the text.
+This includes graphics, photos (clear and with contrast), drawing, etc. All the pictures should be quoted in the text and inserted inside the manuscript, near the place where they are cited.
+We recommend that Figures also be entered into the ScholarOne system separately and in their original form (.jpeg, .png, etc).

 Tables: They must be sent in editable format.
 The title should be positioned above the figure.
-All the tables should be quoted on the text.
+All the tables should be quoted on the text and inserted inside the manuscript, near the place where they are cited.

 Equations: should be numbered and cited in the text.
 The equations must be in editable format.
 Equations in the form of figures will not be accepted.